solmazsm/VecLSTM/README.md

 ##  System Design

-The framework decouples feature extraction from sequence modeling:
+The architecture modularizes spatial feature extraction and temporal sequence modeling.

 Trajectory prediction and activity recognition are critical for understanding dynamic systems such as transportation and urban mobility.
 VecLSTM addresses scalability and computational challenges in processing high-dimensional trajectory data: